dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Active Directory/Application Identity Types.md

 SP can authenticate using Secret or Certificate
 Service Principals can be restricted by using RBAC rules

+In each tenant where the application is used a SP will be created
-If the SP is multi-tenant there will be a special Global Representation Object which will be created in the home tenant (Tenant in which Application was registered) and each Tenant will have a SP which can be used by the application
+All the SP reference the globally unique application object.
+The application object is created in the home tenant (Tenant where App Registration was performed)

 ### Managed Identity